RabbitWhite1/vhost/README.md

 This project aims to provide virtual hosts for testing Barefoot Tofino Switches running on the Tofino Model.

-## l2switch

-Files in `l2switch` are to test the feasibility of my idea.
-I will later build the real virtual hosts for the target mentioned above.

 ## VHost

 Run `vhost.py` will create hosts according to `config.json`, whose format is as following: